Bottesford, Leicestershire: Governance

-Bottesford is in the Melton borough of Leicestershire and in the Rutland and Melton constituency.
-The current Member of Parliament is the Conservative Alicia Kearns.
+Bottesford is in the Melton borough of Leicestershire and in the Melton and Syston constituency.
+The current Member of Parliament is the Conservative Edward Argar.

 The civil parish includes the villages of Bottesford, Easthorpe (directly adjacent to Bottesford), Muston and Normanton.
 The parish council has nine members.

 Transport

 The village is served by Bottesford railway station on the Nottingham, Grantham and Skegness line.
 There are also No. 24 and 26 buses, which run to Melton Mowbray at least every two hours, and other services to Grantham and Bingham.

-The town was bypassed by the A52 road in February 1989 at a cost of £3 million at the time.
+The village was bypassed by the A52 road in February 1989 at a cost of £3 million at the time.

 Landmarks

 The Victory Commemoration (or VC) Hall is the local name for Bottesford Old Village Hall.
 The name came about because some of the funds used to buy up the original hall came from leftover money raised in the village during the Second World War to send parcels to those serving in the armed forces.

 A new village hall was built in 2003, mainly funded by a grant from Awards for All (Lottery) and local contributions.
 To mark the celebration of the Golden Jubilee of Elizabeth II in 2002, several large developments in Bottesford include the creation of a memorial green.
 One of the 2010 Low Carbon Awards given by the Royal Institute of British Architects went to a house in Bottesford designed by architects Allan Mulcahy.